apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Asian Shares Fall Ahead of Jobs Data; Won Slips: Markets Wrap**
+**4 winners, 2 losers from the Lions’ BIG win against Packers**

-You can read more about it [here](https://finance.yahoo.com/news/asian-stocks-echo-us-drop-222645511.html).
+You can read more about it [here](https://www.prideofdetroit.com/2024/12/6/24311161/detroit-lions-recap-4-winners-2-losers-massive-win-against-green-bay-packers).

 ## Requirements
 - Python 3.8